IBM/zopendebug-about/README.md

+# License

+- The license for the [IBM Z Open Debug](https://marketplace.visualstudio.com/items?itemName=IBM.zopendebug) extension can be found in the [product-licenses](./product-licenses/) folder in this repository.
+- This repository (except for the folder `product-licenses` and the attachments of our release items) contain samples that are used for tutorials.
+The license for these files you can find in the file [LICENSE](./LICENSE).

 # IBM Z® Open Debug

 **IBM Z Open Debug is an extension for Visual Studio Code that provides interactive debugging support for debugging z/OS COBOL, PL/I and High Level Assembler applications in VS Code, in conjunction with IBM z/OS Debugger.**